albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

 ## Open Box
 * Kiosk app say hello to the world and guide the user to setup configuration
-* User connect to virtual assistant via WiFi configurations to Aavaes-virtual assistant_optician_assistant
+* User connect to virtual assistant via WiFi configurations to Essilor-virtual assistant_optician_assistant
+* Echo Alexa configuration.

 ## Auto-Upgrade OTA(over the air)
 * Tablet as GUI